eliotfowler/dotfiles/README.md

 # Eliot does holman's dotfiles

-As denoted by that cool little icon above with the accompanied text, I forked Zach Holman's dotfiles.
+I forked Zach Holman's dotfiles.

 To learn about the philosophy behind the setup and why it is so cool, I recommend you [check them out](http://github.com/holman/dotfiles).